Midwives and perinatal bereavement care: preliminary findings from the Memory Box project

 But training remains uneven.
 If the midwives in Footprint wards are all trained (it is a requirement for registration), the same is not true for the entire multidisciplinary team.
 Gynecological physicians, in particular, do not always participate in specific training on perinatal bereavement, and this creates the communication and care discontinuity we have discussed.

-Professionals therefore call for ongoing, multidisciplinary training involving all the figures who revolve around the bereaved couple.
-Because quality care is built together, in homogeneity of approaches, consistency of messages, and sharing of a culture of respect and empathy.
+The professionals therefore call for ongoing, multidisciplinary training involving all the figures who revolve around the bereaved couple.
+Because quality care is built together, in the homogeneity of approaches, in the consistency of messages, in the sharing of a culture of respect and empathy: for this reason, the CiaoLapo association offers a three meetings a year of supervision for all hospital referrals involved in the Memory Box project and refresher training every three years to all professionals.

 Midwives who accompany families in these moments bring to their work not only technical expertise but also their heart, their humanity, their vulnerability.
 And they often do so without the organizational, psychological and training support that would be needed.

-Yet despite the difficulties, the gaps, the emotional burden, these professionals continue to “stay,” to “be there,” to seek the right words or respectful silences, to care for dead children as lovingly as they would care for living ones, to support parents in acknowledging their loss and parenting.
+Yet, despite the difficulties, the gaps, the emotional burden, these professionals continue to “stay,” to “be there,” to seek the right words or respectful silences, to care for dead children as lovingly as they would care for living ones, to support parents in acknowledging their loss but also their experience of parenting.

 • Structured psychological support for operators, with debriefing, supervision and support pathways that prevent burnout and enable them to process the emotional burden.